What is quite possibly the best way to fragrance your home?

 Using glue dots adhere wood wick clips to the center base of each jar.
 Insert wood wicks and cut wicks to just meet the top of the jar, set aside.

 Cut 12 sprigs of dried pressed lavender to the fit inside mason jars below the seal line, set aside.

-While cooling, use a 1/4 teaspoon measuring spoon to carefully add a line of hot wax inside a mason jar, while lying on it’s side.
+While cooling, use a 1/4 teaspoon measuring spoon to carefully add a line of hot wax inside a mason jar, while lying on its side.
 Place one sprig of cut dried lavender into the wax.
 Lightly pour another 1/4 teaspoon of wax over the sprig.
 Repeat for the second jar.
-Return to the first jar and rotate the an inch or two and repeat to add another sprig of lavender.
+Return to the first jar and rotate an inch or two and repeat to add another sprig of lavender.
 Continue onto each mason jar has the 5 to 7 sprigs of lavender.

-When wax has cooled add essential oils and whisk to combine.
+When the wax has cooled add essential oils and whisk to combine.
 Carefully pour scented soy wax into prepared mason jars.
 Let cool 30 minutes to 1 hour or until wax is hard and white.
 Place lids on jars to close.

 Note: Always burn soy candles long enough for the wax to melt across the container before blowing out the flame.
 This will avoid a tunnel forming in the wax and lowering the life of the candle.

 Yields: 2 – 8 oz mason jar candles

 Now, light the crackling wood wick of your pressed mason jar candle and enjoy the calming aroma of lavender and neroli in any room of your home.
 Save the extra candle for a thoughtful gift.